dandrewgarvin/alle-consumer-web-sandbox/CONTRIBUTING.md

 ### Component props should be used explicitly instead of passing in via the spread operator ({...props})

 Spreading props leads to behaviors that are difficult to debug, and prop chains (IE multiple layers of components all using `...props`) that are difficult to trace.
 If we are explicit about the props we receive (and the props that we pass in), it becomes significantly easier to reason about our app and know what is happening in our code.

+> [!IMPORTANT]
+> Don't spread props; Intentionally pass each prop in separately.

 Bad: